adolfoalvarez/adolfoalvarez.github.com/_posts/2014-08-05-vectorization-matrix-operations-and-readability.md

 Matrix operations are your friend
 -------------------------
 Some times vectors are not enough, so we can use matrix operations to avoid loops.
-For example, if we want to center a matrix (i.e. substract the global mean to each rows) we can use the function `scale(x,center=T, scale=F)`, but imagine we don't have such function.
+For example, if we want to center a matrix (i.e. substract the global mean to each row) we can use the function `scale(x,center=T, scale=F)`, but imagine we don't have such function.
 What to do?

 {% highlight r %}